 1. Onions and all their spicy little relatives

-All of the plants in the Allium family -- onions, leeks, chives, garlic, shallots, and ramps -- contain a substance called N-propyl disulphide, which destroys a cat’s red blood cells and causes fatal anemia.
+All of the plants in the Allium family — onions, leeks, chives, garlic, shallots, and ramps — contain a substance called N-propyl disulphide, which destroys a cat’s red blood cells and causes fatal anemia.
 Some pureed baby foods contain onions, so if you need to feed your cat baby food due to a health crisis, read the ingredient list and make sure it does not contain any onions or onion powder.
+Onions also appear in many recipes for Thanksgiving Day and other holidays, so those are times to be especially watchful of what your cat gets into.

 2. Candy and gum